 The Colosseum, the enormous amphitheatre is certainly the most famous tourist attraction in Rome.
 It is even one of the seven modern wonders of the world.

-All sighstseeing, tourist attractions information and tips for your city break in Rome such as visiting the sights and highlights.
+All sightseeing, tourist attractions information and tourism tips for your city break in Rome such as visiting the sights and highlights.
 What to visit in Rome in Italy?
-Your trip starts on RomeSite.com
+Your travel starts on RomeSite.com

 What to visit in Rome?